 Making cartridges.
 The cartridges must be carefully and correctly constructed, to ensure that the paper around the bullet separates instantly at the muzzle, without influencing the bullet's flight.
 Cartridges must be tight; this is achieved by using the correctly-sized mandrels and formers, and properly sized paper templates.
 The paper must not be loose around the bullet; any wrinkling or bunching of the paper will make the round difficult or impossible to load.
 Most importantly, in my experience, the bullet end of the cartridge must be choked completely tight with no hole or gap remaining in the "rose" at the base.
 Examination of historical cartridges confirms that they were choked fully closed, and tied off tightly.
 The "rose" at the base of the cartridge must not extend beyond the diameter of the bullet; in every original cartridge I've ever seen, the rose is approximately half the diameter of the bullet, to ensure it does not interfere with loading.
 Just as importantly, it cannot have a hole or gap that could let molten wax flow through the hole when the cartridge is dipped in the lube.
 The wax hardens and then adheres to the plug and base of the bullet inside the paper, and sticks to the bottom of the bullet when the round is fired.

 The bullet.
 The original Enfield bullet (both 568-cal and 550-cal) was formed by machinery under intense pressure, which ensured a perfectly solid, uniform projectile of exact dimensions.
 Unfortunately for the modern shooter, the only available "Pritchett" style bullets are cast, with all the associated imperfections of cast bullets.
 Molds for Pritchett bullets must usually be custom-ordered, which places the historically-accurate shooting of the P1853 Enfield outside the realm of the casual shooter.
 (If you don't want to spend over $100 for a mold, you can buy Pritchett bullets here.)
-My mold is an N.O.E. model that throws a 550-caliber bullet at approximately 530 grains.
-Among historical P1853 shooters, the 568-caliber bullet is more popular because it is accurate with reduced target shooting powder charges (51 grains 3F is common).
 I chose to recreate the final version of the Enfield cartridge with the .550-caliber bullet, which was adopted in 1858 because of difficulties encountered in loading the tighter-fitting .568-caliber bullets in combat conditions.
 The .568-cal bullet is a target round; the .550-cal bullet was adopted for the battlefield.
-Because I like long-range shooting and loading from the cartridge box, I went with the battlefield bullet.
+Because I like long-range shooting and loading from the cartridge box, I usually shoot the .550-cal battlefield bullet.
+I have not found any significant accuracy differences between the .550-cal bullet and the .568-cal bullet, and the markedly easier loading of the .550 makes it by far my favorite.

 This bullet was fired at an 800 yard target and recovered intact.
 The plug was missing but it did it's work.
 Notice the visible evidence of the plug being driven forward.
 Also notice the vaguely triangular shape of the base of the bullet; this is the result of this relatively small bullet (.550-inch) being forced into the grooves of the rifling, which were .592-inch diameter at the breech.